-This is one of the biggest surprises in 1993.
+This was one of the biggest surprises in 1993.
 What’s Up seemingly came out of nowhere.
-Before other artists could react, radio stations all over the world are already giving substantial airtime to the song.
+Before other artists could react, radio stations all over the world were already giving substantial airtime to the song.
 People everywhere are already humming or bobbing their heads to the catchy rhythm.
 The bar rock blues of the song make a perfect partner for the high-range, breathy, gymnastics vocals.

 What’s Up is a surprisingly interesting song.
 Some critics even call it naggingly memorable.
 Whatever the case, this is one song worth strumming on the acoustic guitar.
 It has a predictable chord progression and a beat that will not make you dizzy.
 You and your friends will have plenty of fun playing this song.

 24. Bye, Bye Love by The Everly Brothers

 With a real feel-good vibe, Bye Bye Love is another great piece for aspiring rock and rollers, country artists, and rockabillies.
 It was so popular in 1957 that even the Beatles covered the song in 1969.

 25. All About That Bass by Meghan Trainor

 |Chords||A, Bm, E, D|

 I have yet to meet someone who doesn’t feel moved by the power of bass.
 And since this song venerates the importance of bass in our modern lives, I found it proper and fitting that I also include this Meghan Trainor song in this list.
 The tune is catchy, and the bass can drive people crazy.
 However, it is the simplicity of the chords and the overall song structure that I found just right for absolute beginner guitarists.